-Is the City responsible for damage to my basketball hoop, my mailbox or my decorative landscaping?
+Is the City responsible for damage to my basketball goal, my mailbox or my decorative landscaping?

-If your mailbox or landscaping is damaged by a snowplow, please contact the City's Street Division for repairs or replacements.
-Because Wentzville code prohibits basketball goals and other obstructions from the City's public right-ow-way (mid-street to about 1 foot beyond sidewalks), the City will NOT pay for any damage.
+If your mailbox or landscaping is damaged by a snowplow, please notify the City by calling (636) 327-5102 for repairs.
+Because Wentzville code prohibits basketball goals and other obstructions in the public right-of-way (mid-street to about 1 foot beyond sidewalks), the City does NOT pay for basketball goal damage.

 If I have an emergency, will the City plow my area first so an ambulance can get through?

-Call 9-1-1 only in life-threatening emergencies; the dispatcher will contact the Wentzville Street Division should an emergency vehicle need access to a snow or ice-covered street.
+Call 9-1-1 in an emergency; the dispatcher will contact the Street Division should an emergency vehicle need assistance to arrive at your home or business.